Beartown Wilderness Addition B: Forest Service management

-The top of Chestnut Ridge has grassy open areas that were excluded from the area so as to allow mowing by Applachian Trail maintaining clubs.
+The top of Chestnut Ridge has grassy open areas that were excluded from the area so as to allow mowing by Appalachian Trail maintaining clubs.
 With the decline in funding for Forest Service maintenance, the maintaining clubs are providing this service as their resources allow.

 The area has a history of illegal vehicle use, but much of it has been eliminated by law enforcement.

 The area, owned by the National Park Service as part of the Appalachian Trail corridor, is managed by the Forest Service under a Memorandum of Understanding.

 There are 671 acres of privately owned mineral rights in the area.

 The Forest Service classifies areas under their management by a recreational opportunity setting that informs visitors of the diverse range of opportunities available in the forest.
 Much or the area is designated "Backcountry Nonmotorized", with an area on the west prescribed as "Black Bear Habitat", and some inclusions of "Old Growth with Disturbance".